atharvatekawade/Makespan-Energy-and-Reliability-Aware-Scheduling-in-Embedded-Systems/README.md

 1) rho: Represents the number of parameter for number of nodes of FFT Task graph: n = (2+rho)*2**rho - 1.
 2) itr: Represents the number of iterations to run the algorithms, with average results reported at the end.
 3) pr: Represents the number of processors in our embedded system.
-4) R: Represents the deadline constraint as a factor w.r.t maximum reliability.
+4) R: Represents the reliability constraint as a factor w.r.t maximum reliability < 1.
 5) smin: Represents the lower bound for task computation requirement and edge data.
 6) smax: Represents the upper bound for task computation requirement and edge data.
 7) ods_start: Represents the starting value of Θ in ODS.